dashed-slug/wallets/readme.txt

 You can use the PHP API directly.

 Refer to the [PHP API documentation](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/php-api/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) for details.
+Additionally, you may consult the following guide: [HOWTO: Create/update transactions from PHP](https://www.dashed-slug.net/howto-create-update-transactions-from-php/?utm_source=wallets&utm_medium=docs&utm_campaign=faq).

 = I want to replace an adapter with another one. =